kengonakajima/lua-msgpack-native/README.md

 ====
 In many cases ,Lua runtime doesn't allow adding native modules.
 In these cases you can use [pure lua implementation of MessagePack](https://github.com/kengonakajima/lua-msgpack)

+This module mainly targets on [luvit](https://github.com/luvit/luvit).
+To maximize performance, you'd use LuaJIT2 or luvit or something.